 The following month Joe gets a $30,000 bonus from work.
 Joe decides to use that money and pay down the mortgage balance.
 The new balance is then $10,000 ($40,000 current balance minus the $30,000 bonus).

 After the initial 10-year draw period the credit line will “close”.
-On year 11, the loan balance will become fixed and the line is no longer available.
+In year 11, the loan balance will become fixed and the line is no longer available.

 The loan balance owed at the start of year 11 determines the fixed monthly payments for the remaining ten years.
 The monthly payments will become fully amortized (i.e. principal and interest payments) from year 11 through 20.

-The monthly mortgage payment of a home equity line of credit can change each month for the first 10 years of the loan.
+The monthly mortgage payment of a home equity line of credit can change.
+In fact, it can change each month for the first 10 years of the loan.
 Payments are interest only for the first 10 years.
 The loan balance and interest rate determine the payment each month.

 The monthly payments of a HELOC are interest only payments for the first 10 years of the loan.
 Afterwards, the monthly payments become fully amortized (i.e. principal and interest payments) for the remaining 10 years.